Senior Executive Assistant

 Carol is HAPPA’s Legacy and Finance Manager, dealing with all the financial aspects of the charity.

 Her previous background in accounting, contracts and administration means she brings a wealth of knowledge to the role.

 Philip is HAPPA’s Digital Administrator.
 He is responsible for the administration of HAPPA’s online presence.
 This includes the management of digital media, including website content, social media and online fundraising.
 Philip has previously worked for the BBC, Towneley Hall, Nelson and Colne College and Burnley College.
 The skills and experiences gained from these previous roles will help Philip to ensure great quality HAPPA online updates for everyone.

 Philip holds a BA Hons: Integrated Media and a Certificate in Teaching in the Lifelong Learning Sector.

-Philip is also a wood turner, product developer and prop maker in his spare time.
+Philip is also a wood turner, tutor, product developer and prop maker in his spare time.

 Jeanette is one of HAPPA’s Loan Scheme Support Officers and she has a lifetime of experience of equines, as well as experience of offering support and care.